 You can craft your blog or site content to cater to more than one type of customer, as long as you understand their unique intent.
 If someone searches for a ‘wireless mouse,’ is that because they are advanced computer users who need a high-level piece of equipment or children who’ll get tangled up in the cord?
 Google Analytics data from your site can help you answer this question since it will show the path that visitors take to reach your site, and what action they take once they arrive.

 There’s a debate about whether or not to use branded keywords in your intent marketing.
 First, we need to review the different types of intent.
 Generally, intent can be:

 - Transactional (also called ‘commercial’)

-Transactional intent queries show that the searcher is ready to make a purchase, like ‘buy warm light bulbs online.’
-Transactional intent queries convert at a much higher rate because the searcher is already interested in making that purchase, but they are lower in volume.
+Transactional intent queries indicate that the searcher is ready to make a purchase, like ‘buy warm light bulbs online.’
+Transactional intent queries convert at a much higher rate because the searcher is already interested in making that purchase.
+However, they are lower in volume.

 On the other hand, branded keywords can fill a role in between informational and transactional intent—customers are already looking for your product, but they aren’t yet ready to buy.
 When you consider intent as part of your keyword strategy, you’ll find that both branded and non-branded keywords have a role to play.

-It’s recommended to use questions as your SEO keywords for intent marketing because this reflects the way that people use search.
+It’s recommended to use questions as your SEO keywords for intent marketing because this reflects the way that people use search engines.
 When you weave together questions and answers in your content, it keeps it on-topic, making your content much more relevant and thus higher-ranking.
-‘Why is warm light different?’ will rank higher in the SERP and drive better-converting traffic than ‘warm light.’
+‘Why is warm light bulbs different?’ will rank higher in the SERP and drive better-converting traffic than ‘warm light bulbs.’
 By using queries as your keywords, you’ll capture the internet users who really want to know the answers and convert at a higher rate.

 Hack Intent Marketing Today